rethinkdb/www/_posts/2016-02-10-rethinkdb-windows-preview.md

 Support for Windows is one of the features
 [most frequently requested][ghissues-win] by RethinkDB users.
-Encouraged by the clear demand, we launched an ambitious engineering project to make Windows a first-class citizen inside the RethinkDB code base.
-The undertaking required a year of intensive development, touching nearly every part of the database.
+We launched an ambitious engineering project to port RethinkDB to Windows--an undertaking that required a year of intensive development, touching nearly every part of the database.

 To try today's Developer Preview, simply
-[download the executable from our website][windl] and double-click it on your computer.
+[download RethinkDB][windl] as an executable and run it on a Windows machine.
 We're making the preview available today so that our users can start exploring RethinkDB on Windows and help us test it in the real world.
 You shouldn't trust it with your data or use it in production environments yet.
 It's also not fully optimized, so you might not get the same performance that